- Majors & Minors

 Why should you attend LIFE?
 Because you'll:

-You should arrive on campus on Sunday, June 25, between 3 and 5 p.m.
+You should arrive on campus between 2 and 4 p.m on Sunday, June 24, for the first session and Sunday, Aug.
+5 for the second session.
 The formal welcome begins at 5 p.m.

 Highlights of the week include: